 Early results are indicating that this digital-only wave is performing well, but the pilot needs much more time to properly evaluate against paper-based waves which have been running at many utilities, some for over ten years.
-More solid conclusions will be drawn at year's end but the first indications are promising.
+More solid conclusions will be drawn after Q4 2020 but the first indications are promising.